-We will explore a variety of means to accomplish this, which require different types of local information about the objective function, from both the gradient and the full Hessian matrix or the gradient alone.
-At the technical level, we will reveal clearly that useful negative curvature information in the Hessian can be efficiently computed or approximated from a sequence of gradient evaluations.
-Recall that in Section 8.3.1 of Chapter 8, we have discussed whether a long history of gradients may help improve the convergence of first order methods.
-Although Nesterov's method has shown that in the convex case two gradient evaluations per iteration may achieve the optimal rate of convergence, we will see in this chapter that in the nonconvex case a longer sequence of gradient evaluations is needed to achieve another objective: escaping unstable saddle points.
-Partly speaking, how efficiently and accurately one can use gradients to estimate the negative curvature is the key to achieve different, and eventually optimal, tradeoffs between per-iteration cost and rate of convergence.
+We will explore a variety of means to accomplish this, which require different types of local information about the objective function, from both the gradient and the full Hessian matrix (Section 9.2) or the gradient alone (Sections 9.3-9.5).
+At the technical level, we will reveal clearly that useful negative curvature information in the Hessian can be efficiently computed or approximated from a sequence of gradient evaluations, either explicitly (Sections 9.3 and 9.4) or implicitly with noise (Section 9.5).

+Recall that in Section 8.3.1 of Chapter 8, we have discussed whether a long history of states and gradients may help improve the convergence of first-order methods.
+Nesterov's method has shown that in the convex case two previous states and one gradient per iteration are sufficient to achieve the optimal rate of convergence.
+We will see in this chapter that in the nonconvex case a longer sequence of gradient evaluations is needed to achieve another objective: escaping unstable saddle points.
+Roughly speaking, how efficiently and accurately one can use gradients to estimate the direction of negative curvature is the key to achieve different, and eventually optimal, tradeoffs between per-iteration cost and rate of convergence.
+This is reflected through the improved sophistication in algorithm design and analysis from Section 9.3, to 9.4, and to 9.5.